aws-samples/aws-edge-compute-workshop/modules/03-Greengrass.md

 		sysctl: reading key "net.ipv6.conf.lo.stable_secret"
 	</details>

+1. Change back to the user's home directory.

+	Command: `cd ~`

 1. Now we need to download a shell script file in order to add support for cgroup-mount on the EC2 instance.

 	<details>